-The net proceeds to the Company from the sale of the shares of Common Stock offered hereby (assuming an initial public offering price of \$14.00 per share and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by the Company which have been or will be funded by advances from Mr. Snyder) are estimated to be approximately \$86.3 million (approximately \$100.0 million if the Underwriters' over-allotment options are exercised in full).
+The net proceeds to the Company from the sale of the shares of Common Stock offered hereby (after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by the Company which have been or will be funded by advances from Mr. Snyder) will be approximately \$79.8 million (approximately \$92.5 million if the Underwriters' over-allotment options are exercised in full).

-Of the \$86.3 million net proceeds, the Company estimates that approximately \$57.5 million (subject to adjustment based on the initial public offering price of the Common Stock) will be used to pay the cash portion of the Acquisitions Consideration, all of which will be paid to former stockholders and other equity owners of the Founding Companies.
+Of the \$79.8 million net proceeds, the Company estimates that approximately \$53.4 million will be used to pay the cash portion of the Acquisitions Consideration, all of which will be paid to former stockholders and other equity owners of the Founding Companies.
 Approximately \$2.7 million of the net proceeds will be used to pay a portion of the cash transfers related to the Owner Amounts of certain Founding Companies.
 In addition, approximately \$6.4 million of the net proceeds will be used to repay the estimated outstanding indebtedness of the Founding Companies at the closing of the Offerings.
 The estimated outstanding indebtedness to be repaid from the proceeds of the Offerings bears interest at a weighted average interest rate of approximately 8.9% and matures at various dates from December 1997 through October 2012.
 In connection with the Acquisitions, the Company expects to issue approximately \$13.3 million of notes payable to fund a portion of the Owner Amounts.
 Following the consummation of the Offerings, such notes payable to owners of the Founding Companies will be repaid with borrowings under the proposed credit facility.
 The Company will use a portion of the proceeds received from the Offerings to repay Mr. Snyder for the \$4.8 million estimated offering costs expected to be advanced by him to the Company.
 Such advances amounted to approximately \$1.6 million as of September 30, 1997.
 The initial \$1 million of such advances bears interest at a stated rate (8.5% as of the date of this Prospectus), and additional advances bear interest at LIBOR plus 1.5%.
 See "Certain Transactions."

-The approximately \$19.7 million of remaining net proceeds (\$33.4 million if the Underwriters' over-allotment options are exercised in full) will be used for working capital and for general corporate purposes, which are expected to include future acquisitions.
+The approximately \$17.3 million of remaining net proceeds (\$30.0 million if the Underwriters' over-allotment options are exercised in full) will be used for working capital and for general corporate purposes, which are expected to include future acquisitions.
 Pending such uses, the Company intends to invest the net proceeds of the Offerings in short-term, investment-grade, interest-bearing securities.
 While the Company is continuously considering possible acquisition prospects as part of its growth strategy, the Company is not presently engaged in active negotiations with respect to any particular acquisition.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Combined Liquidity and Capital Resources."

-The Company has reached an agreement in principle to obtain a bank line of credit for \$65 million for working capital and acquisitions.
-The line of credit will be subject to customary drawing conditions and the completion of negotiations with the lenders and the execution of appropriate loan documentation.
+The Company has reached an agreement to obtain a bank line of credit for \$65 million for working capital, capital expenditures, other corporate purposes and acquisitions.
+The line of credit will be subject to customary drawing conditions and the execution of certain loan documentation.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Combined Liquidity and Capital Resources."